 The heart of the stack is InfluxDB which is a time series database.

-Other leading TSDBs are Graphite, Prometheus, OpenTSDB and more.
-The reason I chose InfluxDB is the fact that this is a modern database, written in GO, Very easy to setup and configure, and with great performance.
+Other leading TSDBs are Graphite, Prometheus, and OpenTSDB.
+The reason I chose InfluxDB is the fact that this is a modern database, written in GO.
+It is very easy to setup and configure, and gives great performance.

 InfluxDB data model

 InfluxDB is schema less.
 You can add series, measurements and tags at any time.
-An example of a row:
+Here is anexample of a row:

 app_degrees, country=Canada, city=Toronto degree=77.5 1422568543702900257

-- Series - Collection of data that share a measurement and tag set (app_degrees).
+- Series – Collection of data that shares a measurement and tag set (app_degrees).